auchenberg/kenneth-io/posts/2024-04-18-the-rise-of-ai-first-developer-experience.md

 ---

+- Playgrounds
+- - Interactive playgrounds where developers can try and run APIs and services.
+- - AI-powered playgrounds that writes demos automatically with one-click integrations and deployment.
+  - Fine-tuned models and agents specific to the platform that can craft demos and integrations.

+---

 - Developer Advocacy content
 - - Bespoke video productions for YouTube and related platforms, mainly produced in English and potentially localized to other languages.
   - Bespoke podcast recordings and blog posts.